Ekho-cmd/Maintenance-Tracker-v1.0/README.md

 Total Clean Volume Per Stage (bbl):
   Output of the total clean fluid volume recorded as barrels per minute (bpm), from the "Input" page.

+Slipstream (Y/N):
+  Output of the slipstream selection from the "Input" page.

+Dirty of Clean:
+  Output of the dirty or clean selection from the "Input" page.

+(# Valves Changed):
+  Output of the quantity of valves replaced from the "Input" page.

+(# Seats Changed):
+  Output of the quantity of seats replaced from the "Input" page.

+Seat Type (Carbide or Conventional):
+  Output of the selection of seat type from the "Input" page.

+(# Packing Replaced):
+  Output of the quantity of packing replaced from the "Input" page.

+Fluid End Type:
+  Output of the selection of fluid end type from the "Input" page.

+NOTES:
+  Output of comments put in the notes section from the "Input" page.

+ValveT1 - ValveT5:
+  Output of the top valves replaced in the unit fluid end from the "Input" page.

+ValveB1 - ValveB5:
+  Output of the bottom valves replaced in the unit fluid end from the "Input" page.

+CarbT1 - CarbT5:
+  Output of the top carbide seats replaced in the unit fluid end from the "Input" page.

+CarbB1 - CarbB5:
+  Output of the bottom carbide seats replaced in the unit fluid end from the "Input" page.

+ConvT1 - ConvT5:
+  Output of the top conventional seats replaced in the unit fluid end from the "Input" page.

+ConvB1 - ConvB5:
+  Output of the bottom conventional seats replaced in the unit fluid end from the "Input" page.